serilog/serilog-formatting-compact/README.md

 ##### Batch format

 When events are batched into a single payload, a newline-delimited stream of JSON documents is required.
 Either `\n` or `\r\n` delimiters may be used.
+Batches of newline-separated compact JSON events can use the (unofficial) MIME type `application/vnd.serilog.clef`.

 ##### Versioning